Storage and Logistics

 The therapy requires two separate cell collections from the patient—a tumor and a PBMC (apheresis) collection—and a process for the receipt, storage and distribution of the finished product.

 Tumor cell collection - From a logistics perspective, the entire drug production process begins with the creation of a kit which will be used to collect the tumor and identify the tumor with the patient.
-This unique identification number is patient specific and will be used throughout the collection, manufacturing, distribution, and administration.
+This unique patient identification number (UPIN) is specific and will be used throughout the collection, manufacturing, distribution, and administration.
 This ID ensures the right drug is infused in the right patient.
 This kit will include a qualified shipper for transporting the tissue to an interim storage point.
 Using this kit, the tumor sample is collected and packaged for transport (via common carrier) to storage facility where it is received, inventoried and stored until ordered for manufacture.
 Once ordered, it will again be packaged in a qualified shipper and transported to the point of manufacture, where it is stored until manufacturing begins.

 Apheresis collection - Timing and logistics are critical with regard to the apheresis collection, as the manufacturing process begins in earnest with the receipt of the dendritic cells.
 Unlike the tumor collection process, there is no interim storage step; however, as with the tumor collection, the process begins with a kit with all of the components required for an apheresis collection.
 The kit includes the patient-specific identification labels and collection containers as well as a qualified shipping container.
 The cells are shipped via carrier, with the addition of an important step—notification of the manufacturer that the shipment is on the way.
 The shipment is received by the manufacturer, the patient ID is confirmed, and the manufacturing process can begin.